BdR76/CSVLint/readme.md

 CSV Lint - Notepad++ plugin
 ===========================
 ![Release version](https://img.shields.io/github/v/release/BdR76/CSVLint) ![GitHub all releases](https://img.shields.io/github/downloads/BdR76/CSVLint/total) ![GitHub latest release](https://img.shields.io/github/downloads/BdR76/CSVLint/latest/total)

-CSV Lint is a plug-in for [Notepad++](http://notepad-plus-plus.org/) for metadata discovery, technical data validation and reformatting on tabular data files.
+CSV Lint is a plug-in for [Notepad++](http://notepad-plus-plus.org/) which adds syntax highlighting to csv and fixed width data files to make them more readable.
+It can also detect technical data errors and fix datetime and decimal formatting errors.

-Use CSV Lint to quickly detect any technical errors in csv data or fix datetime and decimal formatting.
+Use CSV Lint for metadata discovery, technical data validation and reformatting on tabular data files.
 It is _not_ meant to be a replacement for spreadsheet programs like Excel or SPSS,
 but rather it's a quality control tool to examine, verify or polish up a dataset before further processing.